Key takeaways:

 What is a blood type secretor?

-For most people, the oligosaccharides that indicate your blood type are also found in your bodily fluids, including:
+Which bodily fluids?
+For about 80% of people, the oligosaccharides that indicate their blood type are also found in:

 - sweat